01brett/cs-go/_algo_notes.md

-# A problem you'll see in interviews of all kinds
+# A problem you might see in interviews

 Return the "centered" average of an array of ints, which we'll say is the mean average of the values, except ignoring the largest and smallest values in the array.